 Distinct features found in the High Line, Phase 2 are the Chelsea Thicket; Wildflower Field; 23rd Street Lawn; Philip A. and Lisa Maria Falcone Flyover; and the 26th Street Viewing Spur.
 See a map and these Park features in detail at Friends of the High Line.

-Section 2 is “narrower and straighter, bounded on both sides by an eclectic mix of historic warehouses, residential buildings and new development.
-The scale is much more intimate, intense, even voyeuristic, creating a feeling of being more removed from the big city and more immersed in the neighborhood,” (Read the entire profile from the ASLA, 2013).
+Section 2 is: “narrower and straighter, bounded on both sides by an eclectic mix of historic warehouses, residential buildings and new development.
+The scale is much more intimate, intense, even voyeuristic, creating a feeling of being more removed from the big city and more immersed in the neighborhood,” (ASLA, 2013).

 “The second phase route runs parallel to Tenth Avenue, one of the principal north-south traffic arteries.
 The corridor is less variable in width and often narrower than in the first phase.
 The second phase route is also farther from the Hudson River, which forms a dramatic backdrop to some of the first phase design.
 About one third of the second phase is elevated about 8 feet (2.5 meters) above the planting beds below, so that pedestrians walk on a metal structure called the Philip A. and Lisa Maria Falcone Flyover.
 Its alignment is gracefully off center, resulting in planting beds on the east side that are about three times wider than those on the west.

-The High Line has won many awards including the 2013 Honor Award for General Design for The High Line, Section 2 from the American Society of Landscape Architects (ASLA); 2011 Awards of Excellence from Green Roofs for Healthy Cities in the Intensive Institutional category; other awards on the long list include the 2010 International EGHN Award from the European Garden Heritage Network and the 2010 Honor Award for General Design for The High Line, Section 1 from the ASLA.
+The High Line has won many awards; during Phase 1 it had been awarded the 2013 Honor Award for General Design for The High Line, Section 2 from the American Society of Landscape Architects (ASLA); 2011 Awards of Excellence from Green Roofs for Healthy Cities in the Intensive Institutional category; other awards on the long list include the 2010 International EGHN Award from the European Garden Heritage Network and the 2010 Honor Award for General Design for The High Line, Section 1 from the ASLA.
 Also in 2010, Friends of the High Line received the International Green Roof Association Green Roof Leadership Award 2010, presented to Dr. John H. Alschuler, Jr., and Robert Hammond and Joshua David, founders of Friends of the High Line, were awarded the “Jane Jacobs Medal” by the Rockefeller Foundation; the organization itself was given the “Doris C. Freedman Award.”

 According to NYCEDC, the total estimated cost of all three phases is about $187.3 million.
 One of the most expensive parks ever constructed, the High Line is also one of Manhattan’s most popular destinations and receives 5 million visitors per year.
 From an overgrown abandoned railroad trestle to a delightful changing panorama of self-seeded landscape and re-introduced indigenous vegetation, original and restored rails, and contemporary artwork to a wide variety places for relaxation and enjoyment, the iconic High Line and is dearly loved as a remarkable landscaped city park in the air.